Home » 5 Things US IMGs Should Know When Applying to Residency

 5 Things US IMGs Should Know When Applying to Residency

-4075 Views
+8011 Views

-Your Scores Matter
+Your Step 2 CK Scores Matter

 Your Application Matters More

-The reality is that US residency programs will typically be more familiar with US medical school schools rather than international programs.
-That does not mean that graduates from highly-regarded international schools will be discounted, it simply implies that their chances of success may be lower.
+The reality is that US residency programs will be more familiar with US medical school schools rather than international programs.
+That does not mean that graduates from highly-regarded international schools will be discounted.
+It simply implies that their chances of success may be lower.
 This is largely due to the fact that residency programs frequently use an applicant’s medical school as an initial determinant of the quality of the application.
 If the applicant comes from a school that has previously provided great residents, that applicant’s chances of success increase.
-If the applicant comes from a program the residency has not previously heard of or matched from, that applicant may not have the same advantage.
+If the applicant comes from a program the residency has not previously heard of, that applicant is at a disadvantage.
 With that in mind, the quality of the application matters much more in these circumstances.
-Step one is that you must take the time to complete all sections of the application fully, including awards, publications, and experiences.
-Step two is to construct a meaningful and unique personal statement (see our blog post on how residencies rank applicants for more information).
-Finally, it is imperative that you choose letter writers from within the field or fields to which you are applying.
-These letters should be from people who know you well, preferably from attendings who are either well-known internationally or known by decision-makers at residency programs.

 Know Your Residency Programs